martinturuta/cs338-project/README.md

 #### 2. PHP

 Ensure that PHP is installed correctly.
-After installing PHP, open the file titled setup.php and change the following placeholders in capitals within the lines to your relevant setup (Lines 6-9)
+After installing PHP, open the file titled setup.php and change the following placeholders in capitals within the lines to your relevant setup (Lines 6-9).
-Do the same thing in the file titled getCompanyInfoByParams.php (Lines 41-44):
+Do the same thing in the file titled getCompanyInfoByParams.php (Lines 41-44) and in the file titled project_db.php (Lines 5-8):

 ```php
   	$servername = "127.0.0.1";